Family Food Garden may collect a share of sales or other compensation from the links on this page.

-Of course when you grow food or keep chickens, have a dairy animal or your own meat your weekly grocery store list are reduced with what’s seasonally available on your homestead.
+Of course, when you grow food or keep chickens, have a dairy animal or your own meat your weekly grocery store list is reduced with what’s seasonally available on your homestead.

-Not only do homesteaders use and have fresh ingredients, we tend to make things from scratch (breads, snacks..etc) a lot more often which means purchasing things like flour or sugar in bulk to reduce weekly purchasing.
-For that reason I’ve included a ‘Homestead Pantry’ where you can fill in bulk items and a ‘Preserved’ section for anything home canned, frozen or dehydrated.
+Not only do homesteaders use and have fresh ingredients, but we also tend to make things from scratch (bread, snacks..etc) a lot more often which means purchasing things like flour or sugar in bulk to reduce weekly purchasing.
+For that reason, I’ve included a ‘Homestead Pantry’ where you can fill in bulk items and a ‘Preserved’ section for anything home-canned, frozen, or dehydrated.
 Your Garden/Farm to Table lists include ‘Farm Fresh’ (eggs, milk) and ‘from the Garden’.
-As a homesteader you can look at what foods you have seasonally available before making your weekly meal plans.
+As a homesteader, you can look at what foods you have seasonally available before making your weekly meal plans.

 The weekly meal planning includes a section for ‘Make from Scratch’ as well as any weekly ‘Fermentation or Preserving’ that needs to be done because homesteaders make a lot of foods or drinks themselves.

-So here are some freebie printables to help your family figure out your weekly menu planning based from what you have in your garden or on your little urban/large farm. 🙂
+So here are some freebie printables to help your family figure out your weekly menu planning based on what you have in your garden or on your little urban/large farm. 🙂

 Click the links below for your Free PDF files to Print